PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/_index.md

 The PrestaShop project receives dozens of contributions every week, and every single one of them is reviewed by project maintainers.
 The review process ensures that only changes that meet a certain quality standard are merged in the codebase.

+{{% notice warning %}}
-**Please note that the following guidelines apply to all contributions to the project.** Not following them may lead to your contribution to be rejected.
+**The following guidelines apply to all code contributions to the project.**

+Not following these rules may lead to your contribution being rejected by project maintainers.
+{{% /notice %}}

 ## Work on a separate branch